LoginRadius/engineering-portal/content/guest-post/what-are-jwt-jws-jwe-jwk-jwa/index.md

 4. JWE Ciphertext
 5. JWE Authentication Tag

-All these components are base64url-encoded and are concatenated using dots ' . ' .
+All these components are base64url-encoded and are concatenated using dots (` . `).

-- The JOSE Header being the first element of the token, is the same as the headers of the previously mentioned JWT and JWS.
+- The JOSE Header, the first element of the token, is the same as the headers of the previously mentioned JWT and JWS.

-  JWE has additional elements to the Header — `enc` and `zip`. `enc` defines the *content encryption algorithm* while the `alg` element defines the encryption algorithm for the *Content Encryption Key (CEK)*. `zip` provides a compression algorithm if token compression is needed.
+  JWE has additional elements to the Header — `enc` and `zip`.

+  `enc` defines the *content encryption algorithm* while the `alg` element defines the encryption algorithm for the *Content Encryption Key (CEK)*.

+  `zip` provides a compression algorithm if token compression is needed.
 - During the encryption process, the issuer generates a random key, which is 256-bits in size, that is used to encrypt the message.
 This is placed in the JWE Encrypted key section.
 - Some encryption algorithms require an initialization vector, which is a randomly generated number that is used along with a secret key to encrypt data.
 This prevents repeated encryption of the same data using the same secret key.
 The recipient requires this initialization vector to decrypt the message, and hence, is placed in the JWE token.
 - The fourth section of the token is the JWE ciphertext that is computed by encrypting the plaintext JSON payload.
 It uses the algorithm mentioned in the header's `enc` element.
-- The JWE Authentication tag is the last part of the JWE Token that is generated along with the ciphertext.
+- The JWE Authentication Tag is the last part of the JWE Token generated along with the ciphertext.
 It ensures the integrity of the ciphertext.

 ```
  "header":